NjegosJankovic/Vector_Fitting_Power_Oscillation_Damping/README.md

 Each folder for frequency response includes the transfer function frequency response in the range from 10<sup>-4</sup> to 10<sup>4</sup> Hz.
 The most relevant points in the frequency response are saved in *_points* file.

-### Citing the Paper

-If you use these results in your own research or publication, please cite our paper.

 ### Contributors

 - [Njegos Jankovic](https://orcid.org/0000-0003-3358-069X)<img alt="ORCID logo" src="https://info.orcid.org/wp-content/uploads/2019/11/orcid_16x16.png" width="16" height="16" />